00012478/web-tech/README.md

 4 About
 5 News
 6 Contact
 I included most important keywords in the description, so that people could have access to them.
 One of the main goals was to approach the description from the perspective of a potential customer.
 I tried to find things that are unique about my business and may inspire a customer to click my link.
+I tried to avoid misleading customers, using my description to explain my site, not to make false claims.
+All in all, everything works properly, no errors occured during test.